gearglow/ReptiliaWithATwist/The List.md

 Smiling fondly as Hermione settled into one of the armchairs by the window and began devouring the book, Elysia settled in and devoured her own.
 Something suddenly struck her as she finished, and she went over to the desk.

-"Morgana's rack," she breathed.
+"_Morgana's rack,_" she breathed.
 "Janet?
 Does this mean what I think it means?"

 Janet came over.
 "If you think it means that Moldy Voldy keeps shooting himself in the foot, you're dead on."